-What you need to know about cell phone security
+Help keep your phone safe: What you need to know about mobile security

 Mobile malware is a type of harmful software that specifically targets mobile phones and tablets.
 There is a variety of mobile malware, each type allowing cybercriminals to become more agile in their attacks.
-Listed below are the different types of malware, how they work, and who they affect.
+Listed below are different types of malware, how they work, and whom they affect.

 Mobile banking trojans.

 Mobile banking trojans could be one of the most dangerous malware programs to fall victim to.
 Mobile banking trojans are a type of malware software that hacks into your mobile banking app in an attempt to steal information and money from your bank account.
 Anyone who has a mobile banking application installed on their mobile device is at risk of falling victim to these trojans, however, Android users are at the highest risk of being attacked.
 A majority of the time, these mobile trojans are installed on the device because they are disguised as legitimate applications.

 Short message service (SMS) malware attacks are attacks that “involve the creation and distribution of malware by cybercriminals designed to target a victim’s mobile device.”
 This is a type of malware that can affect anyone that is able to receive calls and/or text messages and is done so by sending unauthorized calls or texts without the victim’s knowledge.
 This malware may also intercept text messages or calls without the user’s agreement.
 SMS malware, similar to other malware, is typically installed by users downloading mobile apps that seem to be legit.